mdinh1/multi-classification/index.md

 Briefly introduce image classifcation, the benefits and why you did this project.

 ### Problem Statement
-The objective of this project is to accurately identify the type of structure presented in images through convolutional neural network (CNN) using a dataset that consists of scenes of various structure types, which includes:
+The objective of this project is to accurately identify the type of structure presented in images through convolutional neural network (CNN) using a dataset that consists of scenes of various structure types categorized by:
 ```
 ['buildings': 0, 'forest': 1, 'glacier': 2, 'mountain': 3, 'sea': 4, 'street': 5]
 ```